fixm-ccb/FIXM-Core-4.2.0-testing/docs/to-do.md

 - [ ] Text refering to examples is sometimes above and sometimes bellow.
 This could be harmonised (not urgent)
 - [ ] We should document markdown practices for the FIXM user manual.
 For example: Use `inline code` when refering to a FIXM package, class, property, pattern or value.
 - [x] Include links to the AIRM.aero into the list of acronyms (home page)
+- [ ] Add a trailing "Submit content for this page" to each page that would open the "Contact us" page on www.FIXM.aero with pre-filled fields .
+See "Submit Content" on the home page as an illustration.

 ## Notes from TIM Meeting